Julio Frenk

-Julio José Frenk Mora (born December 20, 1953) is a Mexican public health scholar and sociologist, currently serving as the 7th chancellor of the University of California, Los Angeles (UCLA) since January 1, 2025.
+Julio José Frenk Mora (born December 20, 1953) is a Mexican and American public health scholar and sociologist who has been serving as the 7th chancellor of the University of California, Los Angeles (UCLA) since January 1, 2025.

 Frenk graduated from the University of Michigan in 1983 with a Master of Public Health, a Master of Arts in sociology, and a joint PhD in medical care organization and sociology.
 After that, he became a public servant at the Ministry of Health of Mexico and served as the 17th Secretary of Health of Mexico from 2000 to 2006.
 He served as the 8th dean of the Harvard T.H.
 Chan School of Public Health from 2009 to 2015 and as the 6th president of the University of Miami in Florida from 2015 to 2024.

 Early life and education

 Frenk was born on December 20, 1953, in Mexico City.
 His father and grandfather, both of whom were physicians, were Jews who fled to Mexico from Nazi Germany.
 His mother was Alicia Josefina Mora Alfaro, a Mexican biochemist.
+Frenk is the brother of Mexican astrophysicist Carlos Frenk.
+Frenk currently holds United States citizenship.

 Frenk received an undergraduate medical degree from the National Autonomous University of Mexico in Mexico City in 1979.
 He then attended the University of Michigan, where he received a Master of Public Health in 1981, a Master of Arts in sociology in 1982, and a joint Doctor of Philosophy in medical care organization and sociology in 1983.

-Frenk is the brother of famed Mexican astrophysicist Carlos Frenk.